-Whilst we will always endeavor to supply you with simple snippets of code that are easy to embed, adding content to third party websites can often involve bespoke steps as mandated by the content management system in question.
+We will always do our best to supply you with simple snippets of code so they are are easy to embed in your website.
+But, adding content to third party websites can often involve bespoke steps as mandated by the content management system in question.

 With HTML 5 now prevalent across most modern browsers, the <embed> tag has taken on more significance.
 The <embed> tag defines a container for an external application or interactive content (a plug-in or widget).